Sir Paul McCartney says, “Yes.”

 “Of course,” I replied, ensuring that we wished to remain respectful of the wishes of Sir Paul and his staff.

 As she walked away, Debbie, Lori and I sat there, in awe of the moment.
 For a while, the three of us were the only people in the room other than the band and crew.
 We were soon joined by a small crowd of about 100 people, all of whom had purchased the VIP Sound Check packages that included attendance at this pre-concert event.
-The lady who had escorted them to the floor encouraged us to cheer, dance and sing along.
+The lady who had escorted them to the floor encouraged all of us to cheer, dance and sing along.

 Then Sir Paul took the stage, and the small crowd, the three of us included, roared.